Updated March 2019.

 Without Telehealth Modifier: GQ, GT, 95, POS 2.

 Denominator note: *Signifies that this CPT Category I code is a non-covered service under the Medicare Part B Physician Fee Schedule.
 These non-covered services should be counted in the denominator population for registry-based measures.

 How to Report the Measure

 Numerator: Patients who had a dilated macular examination performed which included documentation of the presence or absence of macular thickening or geographic atrophy or hemorrhage AND the level of macular degeneration severity during one or more office visits within 12 months.

 Numerator note: Denominator Exception(s) are determined on any date during the performance period prior to the date of the denominator eligible encounter.

-- Performance met (patient included in numerator and denominator): Dilated macular exam performed, including documentation of the presence or absence of macular thickening or geographic atrophy or hemorrhage AND the level of macular degeneration severity (2018: G9974; 2017 and before: 2019F)
+- Performance met (patient included in numerator and denominator): Dilated macular exam performed, including documentation of the presence or absence of macular thickening or geographic atrophy or hemorrhage AND the level of macular degeneration severity (G9974)

-- Denominator exclusion (patient not included in numerator or denominator): Documentation of medical reason(s) for not performing a dilated macular examination (2018: G9975; 2017 and before: 2019F 1P) OR
+- Denominator exception: Documentation of medical reason(s) for not performing a dilated macular examination (G9975)

-- Performance not met (patient not included in numerator, but included in denominator): Dilated macular exam was not performed, reason not otherwise specified (2018: G9893; 2017 and before: 2019F 8P)
+Performance not met: Dilated macular exam was not performed, reason not otherwise specified (G9893)

 Clinical Recommendation Statements: According to the American Academy of Ophthalmology, a physical examination should include stereoscopic biomicroscopic examination of the macula.
 (III; Good; Strong) Binocular slit-lamp biomicroscopy of the ocular fundus is often necessary to detect subtle clinical signs of CNV.
 (III; Good; Strong)